zgoey/azure_ml_capstone/starter_file/README.md

  ![image](automl_best_model.png)

+The screenshot shows the AutoML run that was carried out  with to the right the summary of the registered best model (StackEnsemble with an accuracy of 0.81050).

 Further improvements could be made by allowing AutoML to run longer than 1 hour.
 In fact the hyperparameter tuning using HyperDrive takes up much more time, so it would be no  more than fair to let AutoML run longer.
 However, since the top 10% of all runs we have seen lie within a very narrow bandwidth, we do not expect any spectacular improvement.

 ## Hyperparameter Tuning